A brief history

 with a Fork @ Claremount, Yass, 2006.

-The current Office Bearers were elected at the Annual General Meeting held in October 2016
+The current Office Bearers were elected at the Annual General Meeting held on 9 October 2017

 In recognition of their dedication to the work of the society life membership has been bestowed upon the following members